 Made from Dholpur stone, a popular sandstone of Rajasthan, it replicates the architecture of a bygone era.
 The temple is famous for its many Rasoi’s (kitchen), Sawamani, and Dal Baati Churma Prasad.

-What makes Khole Ke Hanuman Ji Temple so popular?
+A Guide To Khole Ke Hanuman Ji Temple in Jaipur?

 What is the history of Khole Ke Hanuman Ji temple?